-But why do you need to acclimate marine life?
+But why do you need to acclimate your newly bought fish ?

-So here’s how you can acclimate marine live stock when setting up a marine tank so that no harm happens to the live stock when they are put into the new marine aquarium…
+So here’s how you can acclimate marine fish when setting up a marine tank so that no harm happens to the livestock when they are put into the new marine aquarium…

-Take the live stock and put them all in a container or bucket or a bag of water.
-These should be of a good size so that the live stock is reasonably well covered by water.
+Take the newly purchased fish and put them all in a container or bucket or a bag of water.
+These should be of a good size so that the livestock is reasonably well covered by water.

 Once you see the water dripped into the plastic bag or container or bucket, which is about 2 to 3 times the volume (from the time you started), you needed to then test the salinity, pH and also the temperature of the water that is there in the container or the plastic bag or the bucket and see that parameters match that of the water in your tank.
 If they match, then the process of acclimatization is done and it is safe to go about setting up a marine tank and transferring your life stock into your new marine aquarium.